mysql/mysql-shell-plugins/mrs_plugin/docs/sections/sdk/Introduction.md

 The SDK features a Client API that is specifically generated for each MRS REST Service and therefore offers the best possible support for each REST project.

 Currently, support for TypeScript and Python is available.
 Support for other languages is planned.
+Each language-specific SDK has its own individual and independent version number.
+Versioning follows the rules specified by [Semantic Versioning 2.0.0](https://semver.org/).

 Most of the usage examples present in this guide are written in TypeScript.
 For specific details about the SDK for a different language, please check the corresponding API reference docs.